import numpy as np

 RocCurveDisplay.from_estimator(clf, X_test, y_test)

-plt.title('ROC curve for classifying transmissions (am) with depth-1 tree')
+plt.title('ROC curve for classifying wine with decision tree')

 plt.legend()